Subject to certain conditions outlined below, when a minor is subdividing or dealing with land, the document may be executed by:

 - the minor

-- a solicitor representing a minor, provided the instrument is in favour of the minor, i.e. the dominant tenement of an easement - see below.
+- a solicitor representing a minor, provided the instrument is in favour of the minor, i.e. the dominant tenement of an easement, subject to certain conditions (see below).

 Any document involving a minor

-- should be authorised by an Order of Court or
+should be authorised by a Court Order or

-- the Public Trustee, under either s.28 or s.29 Minors (Property and Contracts) Act 1970, respectively, depending on whether the minor is acquiring or disposing of an estate or interest in land.
+the NSW Trustee and Guardian, under either section 28 or section 29 Minors (Property and Contracts) Act 1970, respectively, depending on whether the minor is acquiring or disposing of an estate or interest in land.

 The certificate should also state that: